Wessex

 During the 8th century, as the hegemony of Mercia grew, Wessex largely retained its independence.
 It was during this period that the system of shires was established.
 Under Egbert, Surrey, Sussex, Kent, Essex, and Mercia, along with parts of Dumnonia, were conquered.
 He also obtained the overlordship of the Northumbrian king.
 However, Mercian independence was restored in 830.
 During the reign of his successor, Æthelwulf, a Danish army arrived in the Thames estuary, but was decisively defeated.
 When Æthelwulf's son, Æthelbald, usurped the throne, the kingdom was divided to avoid war. Æthelwulf was succeeded in turn by his four sons, the youngest being Alfred the Great.

 Wessex was invaded by the Danes in 871, and Alfred was compelled to pay them to leave.
 They returned in 876, but were forced to withdraw.
-In 878 they forced Alfred to flee to the Somerset Levels, but were eventually defeated at the Battle of Edington.
+In 878, they forced Alfred to flee to the Somerset Levels, but were eventually defeated at the Battle of Edington.
 During his reign Alfred issued a new law code, gathered scholars to his court and was able to devote funds to building ships, organising an army and establishing a system of burhs.
 Alfred's son, Edward, captured the eastern Midlands and East Anglia from the Danes and became ruler of Mercia in 918 upon the death of his sister, Æthelflæd.
 Edward's son, Æthelstan, conquered Northumbria in 927, and England became a unified kingdom for the first time.
 Cnut the Great, who conquered England in 1016, created the wealthy and powerful earldom of Wessex, but in 1066 Harold Godwinson reunited the earldom with the crown and Wessex ceased to exist.

 History

-Background
+Prehistoric Britain

 From the Neolithic onwards the chalk downland of the area that would become Wessex was traversed by the Harrow Way, which can still be traced from Marazion in Cornwall to the coast of the English Channel near Dover, and was probably connected with the ancient tin trade.
 In the Late Neolithic, the ceremonial sites of Avebury and Stonehenge were completed on Salisbury Plain, but the final phase of Stonehenge was erected by the so-called "Wessex culture" of the Middle Bronze Age (c.
 1600–1200 BC).
 The area has many other earthworks and erected stone monuments from the Neolithic and Early Bronze periods, including the Dorset Cursus, an earthwork 10 km long and 100 m wide, which was oriented to the midwinter sunset.
 Although agriculture and hunting were pursued during this long period, there is little archaeological evidence of human settlements.
 By the Iron Age, Celtic British tribes such as the Durotriges, Atrebates, Belgae and Dobunni occupied the future Wessex.